gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.7.0**
 - You can put a Jack-o-lantern on an armor stand, player, and mobs via dispensers
+- Crafting Undyed Shulker Boxes will give you a shulker box with a data value of 16

 **Beta 1.8.0.8 (Android)**
 - Mining up a Double Slab will give you a Double Slab item depending on the type of slab used